“Beauty Through Mastery” Serving Miami, Boca Raton, Florida and surrounding areas

 HOW IS A RHINOPLASTY PERFORMED?

 Rhinoplasty is typically performed through either the “open approach” or the “closed/endonasal approach.”
 The difference in approach refers to the placement of the incisions that are used to gain surgical access to the nose.
 In the closed, or endonasal approach, the incisions are made on the inside of the nose.
 In the open approach, the incisions are placed on the inside of the nose with the addition of a 3 mm incision across the columella, which is the area of skin on the bottom of the nose that separates the nostrils.
-While there are certain indications for the closed technique, Dr. Afrooz believes that the open approach facilitates the precise visualization of the underlying structure of the nose, as well as the precise correction and shaping of these structures, in order to deliver pleasing and lasting results.
+While there are certain indications for the closed technique, Dr. Afrooz believes that the open approach facilitates the precise visualization of the underlying structure of the nose, as well as the precise correction and shaping of these structures, in order to deliver pleasing and enduring results.
 The incision on the columella is well-hidden, leaving a scar that is virtually imperceptible.

 After the incisions are made, the underlying nasal bones and cartilage are readily visualized, shaped and altered through various techniques.
 If the nasal bones are excessively wide, extremely precise cuts of the nasal bones are performed in order to mobilize the bones so that they may be reoriented in a more aesthetically-pleasing manner.
 These cuts of the nasal bones are called osteotomies.
 Likewise, if the nasal bones are too narrow, asymmetric, or deviated, precisely designed osteotomies are used to correct these imperfections.